Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-get-single.md

 ## Including Related Data

-A product in our jewelry store has relationships with other entities like metals, categories, discounts, and gemstones.
+A product in our jewelry store has relationships with other entities like metals, gemstones, and styles.
 To provide a complete view of a product, we'll enhance our endpoint to include this related data:

 1. Use SQL JOINs to retrieve data from multiple related tables in a single query
-2. Join the products table with metals, categories, discounts, and product_gemstones tables
+2. Join the products table with metals, gemstones, and styles tables
-3. Further join product_gemstones with gemstones to get gemstone details
-4. Join with reviews and customers tables to include product reviews
+3. Format the response to include all related data in a structured way

 This approach allows us to retrieve all the necessary data in a single database query, rather than making multiple roundtrips.